 Truck Driving Schools in New Mexico (NM)

 Truck driving schools in New Mexico may be found throughout the state, but some popular places include Albuquerque, Las Cruces, and Roswell.
+International Schools Professional Driver Training and Rocky Mountain Driving School are just a few of the educational institutions in the area.
 New Mexico truck driving schools will prepare you to earn your commercial driver's license (CDL).
 In order to obtain a CDL license in New Mexico, you must be at least 18 years old (21 for interstate driving), have a valid driver's license and a recent medical certificate.
 You will also need proof of identity, residency and your social security number.
 CDL applicants must then pass a written knowledge exam and a skills test, which includes a pre-trip vehicle inspection, a basic control test, and an on-road driving test.
 Additional knowledge and skills tests may be needed depending on the class of CDL license and the endorsements you need--for example, to drive a vehicle with air brakes, a tanker or to haul hazardous materials.
 New Mexico truck driving schools will prepare you to pass these examinations.

 To find a truck driving school in New Mexico, browse the list of featured trucking schools below.

 Learn more about New Mexico CDL requirements.